rickapps/eBay-API-PHP/README-MVC.md

+# PHP MVC Demo

+You do not need MVC to use the eBay API calls, but to get this demo working, you need to make a few small edits.

 To implement MVC on your server, you will need to modify .htaccess or web.config to rewrite urls.
 A sample .htaccess is included.
 You also need to modify DemoConstants.php to specify the locations of these folders and the location of your curl program.

-Create two folders on your webserver:
+The included files should be installed into two separate folders on your webserver:
 + **public_html** - Folder contains files that can be served from your web server.
 The folder should either be your web root folder, or be a sub folder within your web root folder.
 + **application** - Folder contains files that should not be publicly available and cannot be served by your webserver.
 This demo assumes the folder is at the same level as public_html.